Win95 Boot Disk Iso Download

 COMMAND.COM file on the floppy has the same date as the one on your HD.
 My

-COMMAND.COM boot file stats are: 93,974 bytes 02-19-99 10:55a .)
+new y2k COMMAND.COM boot file stats are: 93,974 bytes 02-19-99 10:55a .)

 * These files are pretty much mandatory for the disk to be much good to anyone!